1. Is Membership of Winchester Photographic Society always open or is there a Waiting List?

 • Practical Workshops, either on camera techniques, or on post-production software techniques (available to members approximately monthly on Wednesday evenings).

-• Occasional "Photographic walks" offered so far this year in Winchester, Southampton and London.
+• Occasional "Photographic walks" offered so far this year in the Winchester area and London.
 These are arranged according to demand.

 10. Can I enter competitions to test my abilities?